Frequently Asked Questions - FAQ

 ICON-D2 topography and the new Regtherm regions

-When looking at the ICON-EU topography, it becomes clear that the input model has its limits and that only the coarser division makes sense.
-With the new regions, the landscape is divided into homogeneous regions, with the mountain ranges separating the main valley wind systems.
-The input model ICON-EU also "sees" these valleys and can thus capture potential air mass differences.
+Looking at the ICON-EU topography, it becomes clear that the input model has its limits and that only the coarser division makes sense.
+With the new regions, the landscape is divided into homogeneous regions, with the mountain ranges separating the most important valley wind systems from each other.
+The ICON-EU input model also "sees" these valleys and can thus capture potential air mass differences.

 ICON-EU topography and new Regtherm regions